-The best bet is to post into your neighborhood (nextdoor) and local chicken groups (svchickens and sanmateochickens yahoo groups, facebook group in the San Francisco bay area).
+The best bet is to post in your neighborhood (nextdoor) and local chicken groups (svchickens and sanmateochickens yahoo groups, facebook group in the San Francisco bay area).
 You can also post on national facebook groups like Farm Animals Needing Adoption (FANA) and Farm Sanctuary's Farm Animal Adoption Network.

 If that doesn’t work, contact your local animal shelters and sanctuaries.
-The Humane Society of Silicon Valley, Palo Alto Animals Services, and the city of San Jose Animal Care Center will take them depending of where you live.
+The Humane Society of Silicon Valley, Palo Alto Animals Services, and the city of San Jose Animal Care Center will take them depending on where you live.

-In our experience, hens usually find a home within couple of weeks, whereas it may take much longer for roosters.
+In our experience, hens usually find a home within a couple of weeks, whereas it may take much longer for roosters.
 Please be patient and persistent.

 When a potential adopter contacts you, do a proper interview before giving your chickens away.
 It may be tempting to accept the first person who wants your birds especially if you are in a hurry to rehome them.
 Remember, you are looking for a truly good home for your chickens.

 List all the qualities the best home would provide: predator proof coop and run, access to food and medical care, keep chickens until end of their natural life...
 And make sure the adopter meets your requirements.
 Ask lots of questions: Why are they interested in adopting?
 How many chickens do they currently have (hens vs. roosters)?
 What is their zoning?
 Where do they care for sick and injured birds?...

 When you decide on an adopter, make sure you deliver your chickens so you can see their coop and meet their flock.
 If you see any red flags, leave with your chickens.
 You will find them another home.
 Don’t leave them in a place you are not 100% confident about.